poetlifeart/poetlifeart.github.io/_posts/2025-07-13-flow-matching-part1.md

 ## Introduction {#introduction}

+In this post, we walk through the step-by-step derivations of some of the math in the paper [ Flow Matching Guide and Code](https://arxiv.org/pdf/2412.06264), at times provide a deeper discussion and correct minor mistakes and typos in that paper.
+The best way is to read the paper and use this blog to clarify various topics.
+Our goal is not to replicate the paper but to supplement it.

+Everything is clear till page 11.
 We will discuss equation 3.20.
 For those familiar with typical ODEs, it might appear unusual as the definition of the vector field as derivative contains an inverse function.
 This formulation is needed for Flow Matching because the ODEs used in the paper are not Autonomous and depend on time as a variable.
 We show below that for Autonomous case, using the semi-group property, that this definition reduces to usual simple differentiation without the inverse.